Payadel/pre-commit-hooks/README.md

 #### Summary

-`run_scripts` allows you to execute a set of related scripts with a title and a condition.
+`run-scripts` allows you to execute a set of related scripts with a title and a condition.
 This hook receives a list of files and folders in its parameter and collects the set of scripts from the folders.
 Then, it executes them and makes sure that all the scripts complete successfully.
 If a script encounters an error and exits with a non-zero code, the hook displays the details of the error.
 This hook is reliable and designed